Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 **Example successful response:**

-If succesfull you will get a list of user objects
+If successful you will get a list of user objects

 ```json
 [